microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/New-PowerBIColumn.md

 PS C:\>Add-PowerBIDataSet -DataSet $dataset
 ```

-This example instantiate a table with two columns and another table with four columns, and instantiate a dataset.
+This example instantiates a table with two columns and another table with four columns, and instantiates a dataset.
-Then, it creates the dataset in PowerBI.
+Then, it creates the dataset in Power BI.

 ## PARAMETERS

 ### -DataType
 A type of the column.
-Type can be String, Int64, DateTime, Boolean, or Double
+Type can be String, Int64, DateTime, Boolean, or Double.

 ```yaml
 Type: PowerBIDataType